richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 Machine learning algorithms are deployed to learn from data.
 They discover patterns and develop predictive behaviors or models to do particular jobs.
 In many industries these learning algorithms do tasks like the guiding of automated cars, the maneuvering of robots, or detecting patterns in data.
 AI algorithms allow apparatuses to perform tasks in real-time without being controlled by remote equipment or human.
 In Part II we show some extraordinary examples of how fi rms are moving into further automating their workfl ows as we move into post- parametric paradigms.[9-2]

+there will be a more complex portion of software with integrated high-speed machine-learning and data analytics algorithms that automatically translate in real time new models into executable software.[9-3]

 ## 4.	结构分析、构建与设计空间形式协同优化；